nimbix/jardoc/docs/apps_tutorial.md

 }
 ```

-Machines allows you to restrict usage of the application to a specific set of machines registered in Jarvice cluster.
-For example, if your application is GPU dedicated, it would make no sens to run it on non GPU nodes, and so only GPU able nodes should be added here.
+Machines allows you to restrict usage of the application to a specific set of machines registered in the targeted Jarvice cluster.
+For example, if your application is GPU dedicated, it would make no sense to run it on non-GPU nodes, and so only GPU able nodes should be added here.
+Note that only Jarvice cluster administrator can create machines profiles on its cluster.
+Please contact your JXE administrator to get a detailed list of available machines.

 ```json
 {